Why the Background of Your Food Matters More Than You Think

-Food is fuel – we have all heard this phrase before.
+Food is fuel.
+We have all heard this phrase before.
 But what if I were to tell you that food is actually more than just fuel.
 Food is life, food is community and food is happiness.
-This is why we should pay attention to not just what we eat but also the background of our food.
+This is why we should pay attention to not just what we eat but how we eat and that the background of your food matters.

-Think about how you feel after eating a deliciously prepared meal with ingredients taken straight from your backyard.
+Think about how you feel after eating a deliciously prepared meal with ingredients taken straight from your backyard or the farmer’s market.
 Don’t those vegetables have so much more flavor?
 And those fruits, have you noticed how much sweeter they are?
 When was the last time you enjoyed a papaya harvested right off of the tree?

 Background of Your Food - Granola